ReCoded-Org/curriculum-backend-readings/module3-crud-and-data-models/r1.1-principles-of-setting-up-your-schema/README.md

 ## Principles of setting up your schema

-Poorly designed databases can cause many problems, including a waste of resources, difficult maintenance, and faulty performance.
+Poorly designed databases can cause many problems, including wasting resources, making maintenance difficult, and hindering performance.
 That's why having a great database schema design is a crucial part of effective data management.

 There are few things to focus on when creating a database schema: